w3f/research/docs/Polkadot/protocols/block-production/SASSAFRAS.md

 **For inquieries or questions, please contact** [Jeffrey Burdges](/team_members/JBurdges.md)

-[^1] referred to as a commitment in Jeff's write-up.
+[^1]: Referred to as a commitment in Jeff's write-up.